drawidsw/election-analysis/README.md

 | Jefferson | 38,855 | 10.5% | <ul><li>- [ ] </li> |
 | Denver | 306,055 | 82.8% | <ul><li>- [x] </li> |
 | Arapahoe | 24,801 | 6.7% | <ul><li>- [ ] </li> |

+# Future Enhancements

+* **Uniqueness and validity of ballots**: The first enhancement to the code is to check if each ballot is unique and that there are no duplicates.
+Another objective is to determine if the ballots are valid.
+For example, if we could pass in the python program argument a *range* of valid ballots, we could confirm if the given ballot is within that range.
+  * Which data structure could be used to check uniqueness?
+Both list and dictionary could be used.
+For the *list* approach, each uniquely discovered ballot ID could be appended to the list; before appending a newly found ballot ID, we could scan the list to check if one exists.
+For the *dictionary*, a new entry could be added to the dictionary with ballot ID as the *key*.
+Before adding a newly discovered ballot ID as the key, we could check if one exists.
+The dictionary approach is superior since a dictionary lookup is much faster than a list lookup.
+Intuitively too, it makes sense, since a dictionary key works the same way an *index of a real dictionary* works.
+* **Candidate results for each county**: The second enhancement is to analyze how a given candidate performed in each county.
+Even though a candidate might lost a congressional election, by understanding their performance at the county level, the political party can understand its strongholds and this information could prove useful for local election.